learn-academy-2021-charlie/apartment-app-celoazevedo/README.md

             - create only if you are logged in
             - add validation for presence of attributes
             - add model spces for validation
+            - create ApartmentNew page
+            - user can add an appartment
     CREATE fetch
     As a developer, I can update the createNewCat method to post information to the database